How to Place a Fraud Alert

 Learn more >> How to File a Police Report for Identity Theft

-Another measure that victims of identity theft should know about is a credit freeze, also called a security freeze.
+Another measure that victims of identity theft have the right to take is placing a credit freeze, also called a security freeze, on their credit.
 A security freeze limits creditors from accessing your credit report, and access is restricted until you lift the freeze or authorize temporary access to your file.
 Credit freezes do not expire on their own and must be requested with each credit bureau individually.
 Because credit freezes aren't as convenient as fraud alerts, it's best to treat them as the more extreme measure.

 Active-Duty Alert